In Your Life Which Priority Do You Give Prayer?

 If in fact that had been the standard, unfortunately I feel that the majority of Christians would now be dead.
 When we consider what prayer really is, this is even more tragic.
 Jesus once told us that "when you pray, believe you will get them, and you will".
 The message here is that prayer is asking, a petition.

 While I am all for praising God with your lips, and in your mind, that is not prayer.
 If you go on to Him about His might and power, and that you are amazed how a pure and holy God would even let us speak to Him, this is all wonderful, but it is not prayer.

 God is totally pleased when we come to Him with our needs and wants, he is happy to hear from us.
 None of what we say goes past Him.
 Thinking back to when I was a kid, I would go to my earthly father with both my wants and my needs.
 Of course, he was aware of the basic needs I had such as clothing, shelter and food, but he also took joy when I went to him with my list of wants.
 Our Father in Heaven is not different at all.
 Prayer is the method for us to go to the Universe's Creator to ask for those things important to us.
 It is literally a shame that more Christians don't realize this and take advantage of it.

 Prayer is vital part of Christian life.
 It’s our way of communicating with our Heavenly Father concerning our needs.
 It’s shocking that many Christians don’t really understand the importance of prayer.
 We are commanded by Jesus in the word of God to bring our petition to God, when offering our daily prayer to him we should always believe that he hears us because he is a loving and caring father by willing to provide for our needs.
-See Christian marriage.
+See Daily bible Reading.